nihalunni/The-WPM-Calculator/README.md

 # The-WPM-Calculator
  this project is developed by team reflex to calculate words typed per minute.

-Although there are some problems on the log-in page, the project's homepage and other contents don't need any changing at all.
-This website calculates the words that a user types and displays the results.
-It also offers users advice on how to become more proficient at typing.
+This project has some editing need to be done for the log in page as it has some errors.
+The home page and the other related pages work perfectly fine.
+This website is designed to calculate the number of words typed by a user and gives the results such as words per minute,accuracy and characters per minute as well.
+It even provides tips for the users to improve their typing skills and accuracy